LRitzdorf/TaskerDNDFunctions/README.md

 - Quick Tile Location: The Quick Settings tile can be moved around in your Quick Settings sheet.
 See the __Quick Tile Setup__ section, above, for relevant instructions.

-### Calendar DND

-- Calendar Entry: Properties of calendar entries for which DND should activate.
-  Filter options are: event title, location, description, availability state, and the calendar in which the event exists. `Profiles > Calendar DND > [only trigger, half-shaded circle icon]`

 ### Volume Button DND Toggle